Houdini (Foster the People song): Synopsis

 The band (Mark Foster, Mark Pontius, Jacob Fink) is filming a music video in the studio when a lighting rig falls on them.
-A paramedic arrives and declares them dead.
-The video director is devastated.
+A paramedic arrives and declares them dead, devastating the crew as the band had a concert scheduled the following day.
 A crew member calls someone he knows, a fixer, to help.
 The fixer arrives and his assistants take over.
 The assistants, dressed completely in black, stand behind the band members and move their limbs.
 The video crew is doubtful, but after a change in lighting and background that effectively hides the assistants, they are convinced that the fixer's plan will work.
-Together, the assistants and crew prepare for the band's concert that evening.
+Together, the assistants and crew prepare for the band's concert.
 Electronic controls are added to the faces of the band members, and now the illusion that they are alive is complete.
 The concert is a huge success, and the music video ends with the crew members partying backstage in front of the lifeless bodies of the band.